adns44/rosscripts/README.md

 # rosscripts
 My MikroTik Router OS scripts (see ReadMe)

-The IPv6 folder contains IPv6 specific scripts.
+The pppoe-dynamic-ipv6 folder contains PPPoE IPv6 with dynamic prefix specific scripts.

 See the folder specific readme before using anything!